 Trent Mell is a mining executive and capital markets professional with 20 years of international business and operational experience.
 His mining career includes mine permitting, development and operations.
 His mining career spans base and precious metals, including Barrick Gold, Sherritt International, North American Palladium and AuRico Gold.
 His commercial experience includes offtake contracts, M&A and over $2.6 billion in equity and debt financings.
-In junior mining, he was CEO of Falco Resources, where he led a team that saw a 140% increase to the Horne project’s resource estimate to 6.6Moz AuEq.
+In junior mining, he was CEO of Falco Resources, where his team delineated a mineral resource estimate at the Canadian Horne 5 Project to over 6.5 million gold equivalent ounces.
 As President and Head of Mining of PearTree Securities, Trent created a mining team and led the firm to become the largest provider of flow through capital in Canada, placing more than $300 million in capital in their first year.

 Ryan has more than a decade of experience in finance.
 Previously, he spent five years in operations finance with Inmet Mining Corporation, where he led a project to build the life-of-mine model for Cobre Panama, one of the largest copper development projects in the world.
 He also led the worldwide annual budgeting and quarterly forecasting processes, oversaw operational financial reporting and analysis, and conducted scenario analysis for strategic decision-making.
 He then joined Enirgi Group Corporation where he oversaw financial planning, asset modeling and corporate governance.
 Most recently he was with Primero Mining Corp., initially as Director of Finance and Treasurer and later as Chief Financial Officer, where he was part of the team that negotiated the friendly merger of Primero with First Majestic Silver in 2018.
 Prior to entering the mining industry, Ryan obtained his Chartered Professional Accountant designation with KPMG LLP.